A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

-Jobs invocations may be either \emph{synchronous}, if the driver program waits for jobs completion before making progress, or \emph{asynchronous}, if the driver program continues to execute after submitting the invocation.
-In both cases, invocations may return some result to the driver program, as indicated by the bidirectional lines in \fig{model:functional}.
-In some systems, jobs also consume data from external \emph{sources} and produce data for external \emph{sinks}.
-We distinguish between \emph{passive} sources, which consist of static datasets that jobs can access during their execution (for instance, a distributed filesystem), and \emph{active} sources, which produce new data dynamically and may trigger job execution (for instance, a messaging system).
-To exemplify, stored procedures in a DMS invoke (synchronously or asynchronously, depending on the specific system) one or more queries (the jobs) during their execution.
-Invocations also carry input data in the form of parameters passed to the invocation.
+To exemplify, stored procedures (the driver programs) in a DMS invoke (synchronously or asynchronously, depending on the specific system) one or more queries (the jobs) during their execution.
+Invocations carry input data in the form of actual parameters.
 Queries can access (read-only queries) and modify (read-write queries) the state of the system, and return query results.
 In batch DPSs such as MapReduce, jobs read input data from passive sources (for instance, a distributed filesystem), apply functional transformations that do not involve any mutable state, and store the resulting data into sinks (for instance, the same distributed filesystem).
 In stream DPSs, jobs run indefinitely and make progress when active sources provide new input data.
-We say that input data \emph{activates} a job.
-In this case, jobs may preserve some state across activations.
+We say that input data \emph{activates} a job, and in this case jobs may preserve some state across activations.

 We characterize the distributed computing infrastructure based on its \emph{deployment}.
 In a \emph{cluster} deployment all nodes belong to the same cluster or data center, which provides high bandwidth and low latency for communication.
 Conversely, in a \emph{wide area} deployment nodes can be spread in different geographical areas, a choice that increases the latency of communication and may impact the possibility of synchronizing and coordinating tasks.
 For this reason we also consider \emph{hybrid} deployments, when the system adopts a hierarchical approach, exploiting multiple fully-functional cluster deployments that are loosely synchronized with each other.